docs-plus/ep_wrtc_heading/README.md

 * `ep_webrtc_err_Unknown`: Some other unspecified error.
 Perhaps a bug in this plugin.

+## changelog

+### [v0.27.0]:
+  - Brought up the Gulp, to organize development workflow
+  - Create the Gulp tasks for development and production flow
+  - Priority of loading js file, to avoid loss of variable allocation
+  - Minify and concat js files
+  - If webrtc "failed to configure sdp remote response", the system now tries 10 times to reconnect and establish a stable connection between peers.

 ## License
 This project is licensed under the [MIT License](./LICENSE).